Where to Find Affordable Proofreading Services

 The most important factor is whether a proofreader has completed a reputable proofreading course.

-It’s a good sign if a proofreader has trained with any of the following organizations:
+It’s a positive sign if a proofreader has trained with any of the following organizations:

 • Proofread Anywhere—based in the US